Hello everyone!

 BUT… our hand & body soaps are the #1 most requested product, both from individuals and our beloved resellers.
 Personally, I have to keep them stocked in our home.
 I give them to friends who are down, friends who are up, friends I’ve lost, friends I’ve found.
 There is something about them that resonates in surprising ways, which is strange, because I mean, they’re just soaps.
 But who am I to argue with the mystery of why something works and continues to work?

-So, I am planning to bring the soaps back!
-I might offer less variations, and I might infuse them with some wildcrafted elements from here on out.
+So, I’d like to bring the soaps back!
+In that case, I will offer less variations, and I might infuse them with some wildcrafted elements from here on out.
 Because wild things = home.

 Otherwise, I don’t foresee a ton of skincare outside of some limited edition items.
 Which is why I’ve put so many of the Wyld formulas here on the journal for those who love them and want to make their own.